 The Sonoma County Waste Management Agency (SCWMA), in cooperation with the County of Sonoma, incorporated Cities and the LTF have developed a number of goals, objectives, and policies designed to encourage a high level of public involvement in solid waste facility siting processes.
-These goals and objectives will serve as benchmarks to evaluate and monitor the effectiveness of local policies and selected diversion programs over the short- (2003 to 2008 2007 to 2010) and medium-term (2009 to 2018 2010 to 2030) planning periods.
+These goals and objectives will serve as benchmarks to evaluate and monitor the effectiveness of local policies and selected diversion programs over the short- (2007 to 2010) and medium-term (2011 to 2022) planning periods.
 Under legislation enacted in 1992, non-disposal facilities (transfer stations, recycling facilities, and composting projects) are not subject to the goals, objectives, policies, and siting criteria in the Siting Element.
 Discussion of these facilities can be found in the Non-Disposal Facility Element (NDFE) (see Chapter 7).
 Non-disposal facilities are mentioned in the following goals, objectives and policies only as needed for clarification.